krferrier/EWAS/README.md

 Probes are dropped before an EWAS for mapping quality, masking and QC, and those exclusions are not uniform across the genome.
 Testing against the whole manifest would score that removal pattern as enrichment.
-The counts here will therefore not match tools that default to the array as the universe.
+The counts here will therefore not match tools that default to the array as the background set.

 A test that cannot run writes an empty table naming the reason in its log rather than failing the workflow.